dev-whiterice/Essence/README.md

 # FAQs

-- What languages ​​are supported?
+- What languages ​​are sUpperorted?
   For the moment English and Italian

 # Credits